I think you'll agree with me when I say that Elephant is probably one of the biggest and strongest animals on our planet.

 Do you want to know the best part?

-African elephant's ear has almost the same shape as the outline of the African continent and Asian elephant's ear is almost the same shape as the outline of the Indian subcontinent.
+African elephant's ear has almost the same shape as the outline of the African continent, and the Asian elephant's ear is almost the same shape as the outline of the Indian subcontinent.

 7 CHAKRAS FACE PROTECTION